 |Discover it® Student Cash Back||College Students||$0||4.2 / 5|

-Editor's notes on the best credit cards of 2019
+Details on the best credit card offers

-Most notable features: The Chase Freedom Unlimited is a reliable rewards card that earns an extraodinary 3% cash back on all purchases in your first year, on up to $20,000 in purchases.
+Most notable features: The Chase Freedom Unlimited is a reliable rewards card that earns an extraordinary 3% cash back on all purchases in your first year, on up to $20,000 in purchases.
 After that, it earns unlimited 1.5% cash back on all purchases, which is competitive with other no-annual-fee rewards cards.

 Why we like it: The CFU is a perfect choice for your "daily driver" credit card.
 You can transfer the points you earn with it to your Chase Sapphire Preferred or Chase Sapphire Reserve account.